-In addition, applicants are expected to have strong undergraduate background in math, chemistry, and/or physics.
+In addition, applicants benefit from a strong undergraduate background in Math, Chemistry, and/or Physics.

 Students are encouraged to prepare themselves academically before applying to the program.
 Needing to take prerequisite/foundational courses after enrollment takes up time and will hinder a student's progress in the program.

 *Calculus is required for ZOOL 631 (Biometry) and recommended for the data science courses that are part of the MBIO curriculum, including MBIO 612/OCN 682 (Programming and Statistics in R).
 Biometry or Statistics is required for MS and PhD (w/o prior MS) degrees, thus completion of at least one semester of Calculus prior to enter the MBIO graduate program is highly recommended.

 The minimum required GPA for applicants to the MBGP is 3.2

 In recent years, the average GPA of students admitted to the MBGP has been ~3.47